macronix/tf-m-extras/partitions/external_trusted_secure_storage/docs/etss_readme.rst

 Specific secure Flash provisioning information can be assigned while calling ``etss_secure_flash_provisioning`` service.
-As the provisioning of secure Flash is not addressed in JESD261 standard, besides, the specific provisioning implementation and data may vary with security memory vendors and platforms.
-Here the specific secure Flash provisioning is implemented by each vendor in vendor specific implementation layer as shown below.
+As the provisioning of secure Flash is not addressed in JESD261 standard, and the specific provisioning implementation process may vary with security memory vendors and platforms.
+In this design the specific secure Flash provisioning is implemented by each vendor in vendor specific implementation layer as shown below.

 .. figure:: media/Secure_Flash_Provisioning.png